n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.gmail.md

 # Gmail

-Gmail node allows you to automate work in the Gmail platform and integrate Gmail with other applications. n8n has built-in support for a wide range of Gmail features, which includes basic operations like creating, updating, deleting, and getting drafts, messages, labels, thread.
+The Gmail node allows you to automate work in the Gmail platform and integrate Gmail with other applications. n8n has built-in support for a wide range of Gmail features, which includes basic operations like creating, updating, deleting, and getting drafts, messages, labels, thread.

 On this page, you'll find a list of operations the Gmail node supports and links to more resources.